 • Predefined processes and decision points

-• Highly deterministic; suitable for automation of simple business processes
+• High determinism, suitable for automating simple business processes

 Autonomous